 - Lump-Sum Payment: When a work-related incident results in a permanent injury or disability (PPD), you are entitled to receive a lump sum payment based on the extent of the permanency, the part of your body that was injured and how much money you were making at the time if the incident.
 The PPD amount is determined by a set schedule of injuries related to specific body parts set by the Illinois Workers’ Compensation Commission.

 In the case of a fatal work-related injury, the surviving spouse and children under 18 are entitled to file a workers compensation claim under Illinois law.
 Depending on the date of the death and the decedent’s average weekly wage at the time of his or her death, the family may recover ongoing payments or a lump-sum payment of up to $500,000.
+Talk to a Chicago workers compensation lawyer at our office for more information.

 Why You Want an Illinois Workers Compensation Lawyer Fighting For Your Rights